7 Medical Battalion Group: Proficiency Insignia

-Unlike the rest of the SAMHS insignia, 7 Medical Battalion's is slightly different having a dagger instead of a staff.
+Unlike the rest of the SAMHS insignia, 7 Medical Battalion's caduceus insignia differs by virtue of it having a dagger instead of a staff.

 Equipment

 Air Droppable Surgical Post/Resuscitation post

 The Unit developed an air-droppable surgical post/resuscitation post.
 The post is air dropped by parachute or air landed by helicopter or heavy lift aircraft.
 The Jakkals air-droppable jeep was used until recently, when it was replaced by the Gecko.

 The Battalion is capable of erecting a fully functional operating theatre within minutes and can receive patients from the battlefield within an hour.
 At the post priority patients are stabilized prior to evacuation down the evacuation line.

 Members of the battalion are encouraged to do the tandem parachute course to enable non-parachute qualified personnel like medical specialists from the SAMHS to be tandem-parachuted in if necessary.

 Weapons

 Weapons carried depends on the type of operation, normally a member will be armed with an R5 or R4 assault rifle and sometimes with a side arm as well, for example the 9mm Beretta 92.
 It is not uncommon that the member is issued the same weapons as those of the unit he supports.
 Depending on the situation, these weapons can be either specialist or foreign in origin.